BielColl/3D-Pose-Projection-Onto-Egocentric-Video-Frames/README.md

         - Y-Axis: Pointing from top to bottom in the camera image
         - Z-Axis: Perpendicular to X and Y. Pointing in the direction in which the camera is facing.
     * **Export the results as a MP4 video:** Using a preestablished name a set of frames will be exported as a video.
 The frames to be exported are defined in the variable *video_frames* in *poseProjectionMultiplePnP.m*.

+## Example

+One can see that the *Frames* folder is empty, but there is one .mvnx file in the *Data* folder colled *Egocentric_Example.mvnx*.
+One can download the corresponding sequence of frames from here.